About the Assessments

 Who Participates in Second Scoring?

 Some schools assigned to Form 2 of the test will be required to participate in second scoring for that year.
 A school may be selected for second scoring for either one of the CAA for ELA or the Summative Alternate ELPAC, but not both, in the same year.
-Second-scoring assignments can be found on the CAA for ELA Second Scoring Assignments web page on the CAASPP website.
+Second-scoring assignments can be found on the CAA for ELA Second Scoring web page.

 Qualifications for a Secondary Test Examiner for CAA for ELA Second Scoring

-- sign the Security Affidavit in TOMS, and
+• have signed the Test Security Affidavit electronically in TOMS; and

 Ideally, the secondary TE is also a teacher familiar with the student’s individual testing needs.
 Refer to the Test Examiner Checklist for the roles and responsibilities of the primary and secondary TE.